(A) In addition to the definitions appearing in rule 5122-14-01 of the Administrative Code, the following definitions apply to this rule:

 (d) The right to reasonable assistance, in the least restrictive setting; and

-(e) The right to reasonable protection from physical or emotional abuse or harassment.
+(e) The right to reasonable protection from physical, sexual, or emotional abuse or harassment.

 (3) Development of service/treatment plans:

-(a) The right to a current individualized service/treatment plan (ISP/ITP) that addresses the needs and responsibilities of an individual that specifies the provision of appropriate and adequate services, as available, either directly or by referral; and
+(a) The right to a current individualized treatment plan ( ITP) that addresses the needs and responsibilities of an individual that specifies the provision of appropriate and adequate services, as available, either directly or by referral; and

-(b) The right to actively participate in periodic ISP/ITP reviews with the staff including services necessary upon discharge.
+(b) The right to actively participate in periodic ITP reviews with the staff including services necessary upon discharge.

 (4) Declining or consenting to services: